eanders-ms/makekodu/README.md

 - [ ] Dynamic number of pages.
 Add/delete pages.
 - [ ] Move brain tile left/right.
 - [ ] Better brain editor perf on devices.
 Maybe should be tilemap not sprites?
-- [ ] In "play" mode, worldStage cursor should be in HUD layer.
+- [ ] In "play" mode, worldStage cursor should be in HUD layer (maybe).

 ### TODO (Language - not prioritized)